sosuisen/javafx-property-support/README.md

 ## Requirements

-- Use Maven standard directory layout.
+- Use Maven's standard directory layout.
   - The Java files must be under the src/main/java directory, e.g., src/main/java/com/example/FooController.java
-- Install "Language Support for Java(TM) by Red Hat" extension to enable Builder generator.
+- Install the "Language Support for Java(TM) by Red Hat" extension to enable the builder class generator.

 ## Extension Settings